-Note: Employees with at least 7 years continuous service as at 13 August 2010 shall, in substitution for the entitlement above, be entitled to the preserved severance entitlements after 10 years of service as follows:
+Note: Employees with at least 7 years continuous service as at 13 August 2010 will, in substitution for the entitlement above, be entitled to the preserved severance entitlements after 10 years of service as follows:

 • Under 45 years of age — 18 weeks

-' Over 45 years of age — 24 weeks
+' Ove‘ 45 years of age — 24 weeks

-Employees with less than 7 years continuous service as at 13 August 2010 shall not be entitled to the preserved severance entitlements outlined above.
+Employees with less than 7 years continuous service as at 13 August 2010 will not be entitled to the preserved severance entitlements outlined above.

 Weeks pay means the ordinary time rate of pay for the employees concerned.